-- Salt to taste
+- 1 teaspoon Salt

-- Preheat oven to 180 degrees Celsius.
+- Preheat oven to 180C/350F.
 Coat sweet potato in 1 tsp oil and season with salt and pepper.
 Place on baking tray and pop into the oven to roast for 35 minutes, turning once halfway through the cooking time.

-- In a bowl, combine chickpeas, sriracha, maple syrup, paprika, garlic powder, salt and pepper.
+- Whilst sweet potato is cooking, prepare chickpeas.
+In a bowl, combine chickpeas, sriracha, maple syrup, paprika, garlic powder, salt and pepper.
 Mix to combine.
 Heat a saucepan and transfer chickpea mixture into saucepan to cook for 5-10 minutes.
 Make sure to keep the chickpeas moving so they don't burn.
 Cook until chickpeas are slightly sticky and no longer watery.
 Keep aside.

 - In a clean saucepan, wilt spinach slightly and season.
 Transfer to a bowl and repeat the wilting and seasoning process with the cabbage.